Territorial Control Plan: Effects and results

 In July 2019, the first full month during which the Territorial Control Plan was in effect, the PNC recorded a total of 154 murders.
 The total of 154 homicides reportedly the country's second lowest monthly total in the 21st century, second only to April 2013 when 143 homicides were recorded, and almost half of the monthly average of around 300 homicides.
 Additionally, the PNC registered zero homicides on 31 July 2019, the first time that had occurred since 13 January 2017 and only the eighth time it had occurred since 2000.
 Bukele attributed the decrease in homicides to the Territorial Control Plan, adding that "we didn't expect the reduction [of homicides] to be so quick and so large".
 Throughout 2021, the PNC recorded a total of 1,147 homicides.
 Throughout 2022, the PNC recorded a total of 496 homicides.
 As of 11 September 2023, the PNC has recorded a total of 142 homicides in 2023.

 Within two months of the Territorial Control Plan being implemented, the PNC reported that it had arrested over 5,000 people.
 As of 15 September 2023, over 72,000 people have been arrested during the gang crackdown, 7,000 of whom have since been released.

+In 2023, 88% of Salvadorans reported feeling safe walking alone at night making El Salvador one of the safest countries in the world.
+This far outpaces the rest of Latin America and the Caribbean where the average is 47%.
+In 2025 El Salvador reported a homicide rate of 1.3 per 100,000 the lowest in the Americas.

 Reactions

 In August 2019, InSight Crime's Alex Papadovassilakis wrote that it was "far too early" to attribute the decrease in homicides up to that point to the Territorial Control Plan as Bukele had done, adding that the decrease came amidst a consistent trend of decreasing homicide figures which began in 2016.
 Papadovassilakis also wrote that there were concerns that the government would seek to "artificially reduce the country's homicide rate" by omitting homicides which occurred as a result of confrontations between gangs and the country's security forces.

 In July 2021, the Platform for Citizen Security described the Territorial Control Plan as more of an "advertising strategy" ("estrategia publicitaria") rather than a genuine security program.
 The group also voiced its concern regarding militarization, adding that militarization of the country's security forces was ruled as unconstitutional by the Supreme Court of Justice in 2012.

+In 2024, Bukele won reelection with 83% of the vote and his party took 58 of 60 seats in the National Assembly.
+In May 2026, Bukele boasted an approval rating 93%.